hmohebbi/hmohebbi.github.io/_posts/2021-04-11-explain-probing-results.md

 This is a post for the paper [Exploring the Role of BERT Token Representations to Explain Sentence Probing Results](https://arxiv.org/pdf/2104.01477.pdf).

-we carry out an extensive gradient-based attribution analysis to explain probing performance results from the viewpoint of token representations.
+We carry out an extensive gradient-based attribution analysis to explain probing performance results from the viewpoint of token representations.
 Based on a set of probing tasks we show that:
 * while most of the positional information is diminished through layers of BERT, sentence-ending tokens are partially responsible for carrying this knowledge to higher layers in the model.
 * BERT tends to encode verb tense and noun number information in the $$\texttt{##s}$$ token and that it can clearly distinguish the two usages of the token by separating them into distinct subspaces in the higher layers.